vocaroo/simple-audio-recorder/README.md

 A simple web audio recording library with encoding to MP3 (using [lamejs](https://github.com/zhuker/lamejs)) and optional streaming/chunked output.
 Made by [Vocaroo, the quick and easy online voice recorder](https://vocaroo.com)!

+**NOTE**: *This library is considered basically feature complete.
+However, it's definitely not abandoned and is used by thousands of Vocaroo users every day.
+If anything needs fixing, it will be done, but most issues such as occasional audio glitches are the fault of the web browsers rather than this library.*

 Now including both a vanilla-js version and an easy to use react hook and component!

 ### Vanilla-js